runtimeverification/evm-semantics/proofs/erc20.md

     /* _ */ .List
 ```

 `<refund>` cell specifies that no gas is refunded.
 Note that it does not mean it consumes all the provided gas.
-The gas refund happens only for some situation, e.g., re-claiming (i.e., garbage-collecting) unused storage entries.
+The gas refund is different from returning the remaining gas after the execution.
+It is another notion to capture some specific gas refund events that happen, for example, when an unused storage entry is re-claimed (i.e., garbage-collected).
+The following specification ensures that no such event happens during the execution of the current function.

 ```{.k .erc20-spec .hkg-spec}
 refund:
     /* _ */ 0
 ```

-`<storage>` cell specifies that the value of `totaySupply` is `TOTAL` and other entries are not relevant (could be arbitrary values).
+`<storage>` cell specifies that the value of `totaySupply` is `TOTAL` and other entries are not relevant (and could be arbitrary values).
+Specifying the irrelevant entries implicitly expresses the non-interference property.
+That is, the total supply value will be returned regardless of what the other entires of the storage are.
+This representation of the irrelevant part is used throughout the entire specification, ensuring one of the principal security properties.

 ```{.k .erc20-spec .hkg-spec}
 storage: